FluffySnowman/projectAndromeda/docs.md

 After doing so, enter the host to be scanned (such as 192.168.1.x etc.)

+Then enter(integers only) the lower range of ports to be scanned such as 80 and then the higher range such as 8080 etc.

 ```bash
 Host to be scanned> 192.168.1.1
 ```